banerjeeutsav/banerjeeutsav.github.io/_pages/cv.md

 Teaching
 ---------------
-* Guest Lecturer for <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2019, MIT
+* Guest Lecturer, <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2019, MIT
   * Instructor: Prof. Vivienne Sze
   * Two lectures on "Combinational Circuit Design"
   * Advanced topic lecture on "Efficient Circuits and Systems for Cryptography and Hardware Security"
-* Teaching Assistant for <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2018, MIT
+* Teaching Assistant, <i>6.374 - Analysis and Design of Digital Integrated Circuits</i>, Fall 2018, MIT
   * Instructor: Prof. Vivienne Sze
   * Advanced topic lecture on "Efficient Circuits and Systems for Cryptography and Hardware Security"
   * Designed new assignment on understanding ASIC design flow and digital architecture trade-offs